John Idris Jones delves into Dylan Thomas’ archive and asks: is Thomas a great poet?

 What is a Great Poet?
 By outcome, he is one who is deemed to be so by experts in the field.
 T.S.Eliot and W.B.Yeats are usually part of the English Literature syllabus in UK universities; they are also included in published anthologies of Twentieth Century Verse.
 But do they deserve such prominence?
 This question is rooted in matters of judgement.
 Is e.e.cummings a great poet?
 No. Why?
 Because his subject-matter (albeit well-written, witty and at times perceptive) is not essentially serious.
 This word can be misleading: I do not mean solemn or philosophical.
 I mean that the subject matter reaches the deeper aspects of life; that the content is worthwhile in that it touches the minds and feelings of persons when they are reflective.
 That the content is universal to mankind.
 The importance of the subject is central to the consideration of quality in literature; it turns it into Literature.

-All his life, Thomas was moving in his work towards a position of greatness.
+All his life, Thomas was moving in his work towards a position of being a great poet.
 Had he written a few more poems in the style that he finally discovered was truly his, his position in the pantheon would have been secure.
 He wrote one poem which is great from every possible viewpoint: Fern Hill.
 It is a masterpiece.
 It has a serious subject – mortality and immortality.
 It is magnificent in language and in theme, the two intertwining in an original method that was new to Literature in English.
 That method relied on his Welsh background.
 All his best poems have a style reliant on chiming – where the consonants and vowels echo one another; it is close to cynghanedd but without its rigidity.
 Thomas’s method is musical: he creates a beauty of expression based on sound.
 This musicality is there throughout his Collected Poems: there is barely a line clumsy to the ear.
 He never has the pedestrian, the limpid or the ugly in his lexis.
 However, having touched on one aspect of method, in assessing Thomas’ greatness we have to consider the importance of the subject.

 This is clearly marked by After the Funeral.
 The first eleven lines are packed with wordy phrases, irregularly arranged, impressionistically representing his old style.
 And then he inserts a clear indication of where he is going stylistically and thematically, ‘I stand, for this memorial’s sake, alone/ In the snivelling hours with dead, humped Ann / Whose hooded, fountain heart once fell in puddle/ Round the parched worlds of Wales and drowned each sun.”
 He rejects this hyperbole – it is a ‘…monstrous image blindly/ Magnified out of praise…” He is examining the morality of his old style; he needs to tell the truth about an aunt whom he respected, not just smother the scene with rhetoric.